Why Are Dogs’ Noses Wet? Facts & Benefits

 Updated on

 To understand why this trait is vital to your pooch, it helps to put smell in perspective to learn its importance.
-Let’s start with fascinating canine biology that explains just how unique your best friend is.
+Let’s start with fascinating canine anatomy and biology that explains just how unique your best friend is.

 Your Dog’s Amazing Nose

 Today’s domestic dog shared a common ancestor with the modern-day wolf.
-The two species split off into their separate ways between 9,000 and 34,000 years ago.3 Nevertheless, both animals were and are predators.
+The two species split off into their separate ways between 9,000 and 34,000 years ago.2 Nevertheless, both animals were and are predators.
 Their sense of smell is imperative to them, from locating prey and defining their territory to finding a mate.

-The interior of the nasal cavity is lining with a special type of tissue called the olfactory epithelium.
-That lining contains over 100 million scent receptors.
-Some scent hounds with an especially keen sense of smell like Bloodhounds have even two or three times more than that.
-On the other hand, flat-faced or brachycephalic breeds, like Pugs and French Bulldogs, have fewer receptors.
 Compare these figures to humans, who have about 5-6 million scent receptors.
-Cats have over 200 million.
+Cats may have over 200 million, although they generally have 45-80 million.
 It’s plain to see that cats and dogs have us beat when it comes to the sense of smell.

 However, it’s not just about being able to detect scents.
 It’s also about telling them apart.
-That’s where a protein called V1R comes into play.
+That’s where a receptor called V1R comes into play.
 It allows dogs and all mammals to differentiate odors.
 The more variants you have, the better your detection.
-People have two and dogs have nine.
+People have two and dogs have approximately nine.
 Score another point for the canines!

-The Other Dogs Learn About Their World
+The Other Way Dogs Learn About Their World

 But the question remains, what does a wet nose have to do with it?